Rip Hunter

-Rip Hunter (Michael Jon Carter Jr.) is a time-traveling superhero appearing in American comic books published by DC Comics.
+Rip Hunter is a time-traveling superhero appearing in American comic books published by DC Comics.
 Created by writer Jack Miller and artist Ruben Moreira, the character first appeared in Showcase #20 (May 1959).
 Following three more appearances in Showcase (#21, 25, 26), Rip Hunter was given his own series which ran for 29 issues (1961–65).
 He later starred in the eight-issue Time Masters series (1990), written by Bob Wayne and Lewis Shiner.
 After numerous revisions and following the events of the 2005 "Infinite Crisis" storyline, Hunter is established as the son of Booster Gold.

 Arthur Darvill portrays Rip Hunter in the Arrowverse television series Legends of Tomorrow.

 Publication history

 The cover of Showcase #20 (May 1959), art by Bob Brown and Ira Schnapp, featuring the debut of Rip Hunter.

 The Challengers of the Unknown is a quartet of science fiction adventurers created by Jack Kirby.
 They debuted in 1957, and their commercial success spawned two other science fiction characters: Cave Carson and Rip Hunter.
 Hunter was the more successful of the two, with art in his early appearances by Joe Kubert, Mike Sekowsky, and Nick Cardy.
 Hunter was the leader of a gang of time travelers who were featured in brisk and historically accurate adventures in various eras.
 DC editor Jack Schiff reported that he and writer Jack Miller had "lots of fun" creating the comics.

 Rip Hunter has had numerous revisions within the fictional DC Universe.
 Those changes are generally connected to larger events and story lines.
 The writing and editorial staff often use a narrative device within the comics, known as a crisis event, to explain dramatic changes to the appearance or personality of characters.
 Hunter has undergone several different developments within this fictional universe.